 The second line of defense is accidental damage insurance.
 A couple of clarifying points here...
 First off, damage insurance doesn't cover intentional damage.
 Sometimes there's a fine line between negligence and intent, but no damage insurance will cover intentional damage or vandalism.
 That's why I recommend taking both the secdep and the insurance, so you're covered in both cases.

 Secondly, the insurance offered through Airbnb, VRBO, CSA, etc. is insurance for the guest, not for you, the owner.
 That's why the guest has to admit fault with those insurances, and the insurance won't pay out if they don't admit to doing the damage.

 We did a bunch of research on different companies when choosing the damage protection product to offer through OwnerRez, and that's why we went with TravelGuard/AIG's ARDI.
 That insurance is for you, the owner, not the guest.
 You submit a claim directly to TravelGuard, not a third party.
-The guest doesn't have to admit fault -- they don't even need to know about the insurance.
-Of course, if you want to surcharge it back to the guest, you can.
+The guest doesn't have to admit fault -- the guest doesn't even know about the insurance as you are carrying it.

 To find out more about how our damage protection works and costs, check out our article on ARDI & Damage Protection.

 Another option is to self insure.
 Charge $50/booking for a damage waiver and put that into a separate account, which you tap into when damage occurs.
 Of course, in that case any issues or amounts over the balance are on you vs. the insurance company.
 If you've got a high volume so your risk pool is larger, and a high risk tolerance, that can be a more economical option than a damage insurance policy.